-Are Americans Spending Too Much on Payday Loans?
+Are Americans Spending Too Much at the Payday Loan Store?

 Small Loans on the Rise

-Current data states that over 10 million households in the United States are struggling to pay back payday loans.
+Current data states that over 10 million households in the United States are struggling to pay back the payday loan store.
 One can only assume from this that people are spending more than what they earn.
 There could be a number of reasons why this figure is shooting up constantly.
-Payday loans are increasingly meeting demands from people who seem to run out of money frequently, and the costs that people incur on these loans are high.
+The local payday loan store is increasingly meeting demands from people who seem to run out of money frequently, and the costs that people incur on these loans are high.

 Are Declining Wages to Blame?